scribblet/Vagrant-CentOS-PHP/README.md

 ## Project Setup

-_How do I, as a developer, start working on the project?_
+_How do I, as a developer, use this project?_

 1. _Install Vagrant_
 2. _Check out this GitHub repository to a new directory_